Zero-Trust Access to the Kubernetes API

 Cloud Secure Edge (CSE) Kubernetes Authentication

-CSE’s default approach is to treat K8S like any other TCP service and be agnostic to the underlying K8S authentication method.
-You can retain your current K8S authentication mechanism - be it password, client cert, JWT tokens, etc. We strongly recommend using the CSE OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
-Review our K8S OIDC Authentication capability to learn more.
+CSE’s default approach is to treat K8S like any other TCP service: CSE is agnostic to the underlying K8S authentication method.
+Admins can retain their current K8S authentication mechanism - be it password, client cert, JWT tokens, etc. We strongly recommend using the CSE OIDC provider which will allow access to your Kubernetes clusters using native K8S Role-based Access Control (RBAC).
+See our K8S OIDC Authentication capability to learn more.

 Steps

-Setting up VPN-free access to an K8S Cluster via the K8S API is the setup process followed to secure a TCP service, as described in Notes on Securing TCP Services.
+Setting up access to a K8S Cluster via the K8S API is the setup process followed to secure a TCP service, as described in Notes on Securing TCP Services.

-In this article, we will create a CSE Role (for employees with personal devices) and a CSE Policy so only users on devices that meet the policy can gain to secure access to the Kubernetes API, using the following steps:
+This doc outlines how to create a CSE Role (for employees with personal devices) and a CSE Policy so that only users on devices that meet the policy requirements can gain to secure access to the Kubernetes API.

 1. Create a Role for your end users

-In the Command Center, navigate to Directory > Roles and then select + Add Role.
+1.1 In the Command Center, navigate to Directory > Roles, and then select + Add Role.
 Enter a Role Name (and description) and then select Add Role Attribute to specify sets of users and devices.

 2. Create a Policy for your Kubernetes Cluster

-Now, create an access policy that uses the created role.
+Create an access policy that uses the role.

-Navigate to Private Access > Access Policies and then select + Create Policy.
-Select the option Infrastructure Policy.
+2.1 Navigate from Private Access > Access Policies, and then select + Create Policy.
+Select the Infrastructure Policy option.

 3. Define a Kubernetes Service for the Kubernetes Cluster